TravelX-Corona/App/README.md

 FOR TESTING PURPOSES, USE THE FOLLOWING ESTABLISHMENTS:
-Costco Wholesale, Edison, NJ
+#1) Costco Wholesale, Edison, NJ AND
-Walmart Supercenter, Hackettstown, NJ
+#2) Walmart Supercenter, Hackettstown, NJ
 Any other store or establishment will have crowd and weather data, but no risk score.
 However, adding a risk score using the submit report button and form will be displayed if that establishment is searched for again.